rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ### Process mining

-Process mining is concerned with the analysis of event logs.
-It helps establishing a causal relationship between events allowing to identify bottlenecks, anomalies, and optimization potential.
+Process mining is concerned with the discovery of process models from event logs.

-- Process mining extracts event data from IT systems (e.g., timestamps, activities, case IDs).
+- Process mining extracts event data from IT systems (e.g., timestamps, event type, case IDs).
-- It automatically detects temporal and causal dependencies between activities.
+- It automatically detects temporal and causal dependencies between events and activities.
 - Process models are automatically generated based on these dependencies.

 > [!TIP]
-> Process mining helps answer questions like: *How are actual processes executed?*
+> Process mining helps establishing a causal relationship between events and activities allowing to identify bottlenecks, anomalies, and optimization potential.
+It helps answer questions like: *How are actual processes executed?*

 ---